7 minute read

 To mitigate risks associated with poor data quality, take the following steps:

-1. Audit Your Data – Work with your team to assess the suitability of your data.
+1. Audit Your Data – Work with your team to assess the suitability of your data

-Help with your Data Improvement Strategy
+Need Help with Your Data Improvement Strategy?

 The Pensions Dashboards ecosystem will send schemes a ‘find request’ to try to match every verified potential member.
 The request could include a combination of data from fields such as first name, last name, date of birth, National Insurance number, previous names, addresses, email address/es, and mobile phone number/s.